NORTH SULAWESI INFORMATION PAGES

 More amusement: There are lots of billiard places all over town.
 The fanciest one you can find at Mega Mall.
-Also at Mega Mall is a bowling center.

 Internet: Most of the bigger hotels and resorts in North Sulawesi and even some smaller resorts on Bunaken are offering reasonable Internet connections these days.
 Free WLAN hotspots are available at many cafés and restaurants in Manado.